Fridays4Future/ToolpicCore/README.md

 1. `String` that should be formatted to the given ratio (e.g. `1`)
 2. Ratio the text has to be formatted to
 3. *Chars per line*: Value about the average ratio of each char in the used font (e.g. `0.3` - `0.4`).
 This depends to the font and is just an average value.
-4. Boolean wether a more correct algorithm should be used.
-Just use `false` if this seems to be to slow when using `true`
+4. Boolean value, wether a more correct algorithm should be used.
+Just use `false` if it seems to be to slow when using `true`

 ## Template Structure

-**Discalimer**: What you are doing at this point is not just a part of *toolpic core* (this npm module) but some paradigms are moreless best-practice that are implemented within the default client (Fridays For Future).
+**Disclaimer**: What you are doing at this point is not just a part of *toolpic core* (this npm module) but some paradigms are moreless best-practice that are implemented within the default client (Fridays For Future).
 Because you can program any client using the *toolpic core*, you also could implement your completely own solution for templating (the template sjust need to be valid VueComponents) or a lot of things else.

 A pre-compiled template that can be given as argument to `Toolpic` looks like the following: